izimobil/polib/docs/quickstart.rst

     mo = polib.mofile('path/to/catalog.mo')
     print mo

-As for po files, mofile also allows to specify the encoding explicitly.
+As for po files, mofile also allows specifying the encoding explicitly.

 Creating po catalogs from scratch